grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

+This is what I could write almost brain-dead.
+I just took the parts we have and put them in the Statement.

-We need to think now what should happen when we execute the command.
+The assertion is still missing - the one we have is merely a placeholder.
+This is the right time to think what should happen when we execute the command.

-**Johnny:** To do that, we need to look back to the input data for this use case.
+**Johnny:** To come up with that expected behavior, we need to look back to the input data for the whole use case.
 We passed it to the factory and forgot about it.
-Here's how it looks like:
+So just as a reminder - here's how it looks like:

 ```csharp
 public class ReservationRequestDto